We invest the time to get your treatment right

 The short answer is that we offer both physiotherapy and podiatry treatments!
 We understand how these two practices support each other and can provide you with a strong and effective integrated service.
 We provide a contemporary and professional service with thorough assessments and comprehensive management of your condition.
 All of our appointments are individual consultations in private rooms, which means we won’t be treating other clients at the same time or just leave you hooked up to a machine!
 Physio doesn’t have to be expensive; a couple of targeted treatments can often make all the difference.

 Paddington Physiotherapy & Podiatry is independently owned and operated.
 All our clinical staff are university educated, some with postgraduate degrees.
-We have extended opening hours 7am to 7pm Monday to Friday and endeavour to provide you with Same Day Appointments if required.
-We are located close to the Brisbane CBD with the entrance on Martha Street in Paddington with two hour free street parking or you can use our free on-site parking.
+We have extended opening hours 7am to 7pm Monday to Friday as well as Saturday mornings, and endeavour to provide you with Same Day Appointments if required.
+We are located close to the Brisbane CBD with the entrance on Princess Street in Paddington with two hour free street parking or you can use our free on-site parking underneath.

 What Happens When I See A Physiotherapist?